 The contours of $\Omega h^2=0.12$ in this mass spectrum are shown in Fig.~\ref{fig:light_results}.
 The colored, excluded regions are the same as Fig.~\ref{fig:heavy_results}.
 The curves shift to the right or left when we increase or decrease $m_N$.
 We also note that parameters to reproduce the observed DM abundance interestingly lie in the reach of future experiments for long-lived particle search or beam dump experiments.

-\subsection{very light gauge boson region : $ 2m_N > 1$ MeV $ > m_{Z'}$}
+\subsection{Very light gauge boson region : $ 2m_N > 1$ MeV $ > m_{Z'}$}

 Finally, we consider the mass spectrum of $ 2m_N > 1$ MeV $ > m_{Z'}$.
 If such a light $Z'$ boson is thermalized by its inverse decay, the contribution of $Z'$ to the energy density of relativistic degrees of freedom at the BBN conflicts with the observation.
 To avoid this, the gauge coupling constant must be much smaller than about $10^{-10}$.
-The smallness of coupling makes all processes for sterile neutrino production via $g_{B-L}$ gauge interaction negligible.
-Alternatively, $f\bar{f} \rightarrow NN$, $W^+W^- (ZZ) \rightarrow NN$ and $hh ( h\phi, \phi\phi) \rightarrow NN$ of all s-channel scalar ($h$ or $\phi$) exchange are relevant processes to producde the DM $N$.
+The smallness of the coupling makes all processes for sterile neutrino production via $g_{B-L}$ gauge interaction negligible.
+However, $f\bar{f} \rightarrow NN$, $W^+W^- (ZZ) \rightarrow NN$ and $hh ( h\phi, \phi\phi) \rightarrow NN$ of all the s-channel scalar ($h$ or $\phi$) exchanges are relevant processes to produce the DM $N$.
 Those processes get effective at the electroweak and $B-L$ broken vacuum, and thus only $b\bar{b}$ and $\tau\bar{\tau}$ initial states are dominant, $\phi\phi$ initial state could be non-negligible for some parameter sets, and the other initial states are negligible.

 Since the evolution of abundance of $N$ and $Z'$ are independent in this case, two Boltzmann equations~(\ref{Eq:BoltN_n}) and (\ref{Eq:BoltX_n}) are decoupled.
 We can solve both individually.
-At first, let us see the evolution of the abundance of the gauge boson $Z'$,
+First, let us see the evolution of the abundance of the gauge boson $Z'$,